Liouville polarizations and the rigidity of their Lagrangian skeleta in dimension $4$: Introduction and main results

 \section{Introduction and main results}

-A polarization of a {\it closed}\/ symplectic manifold $(M,\omega)$ is a decomposition of the symplectic class~$[\omega]$ along positive real multiples of the Poincar\'e-dual classes of codimension~2 symplectic submanifolds.
-Closed symplectic manifolds always admit polarizations, and these have proven useful to study the flexible side of symplectic embedding problems~\cite{buhi,Op13b}.
-In this work, we introduce polarizations of {\it open}\/ symplectic manifolds and show that this concept offers new opportunities, at least in dimension~$4$.
-Referring to~$\S$~\ref{ss:open} for the definition, we focus in this introduction on the applications.
+A polarisation of a {\it closed}\/ symplectic manifold $(M,\omega)$ is a decomposition of the symplectic class~$[\omega]$ along positive real multiples of the Poincar\'e-dual classes of codimension~2 symplectic submanifolds.
+Closed symplectic manifolds always admit polarisations, and these have proven useful to study the flexible side of symplectic embedding problems~\cite{buhi,Op13b}.
+In this work, we introduce polarisations of {\it open}\/ symplectic manifolds and show that this concept offers new opportunities, at least in dimension~$4$.
+Referring to~$\S$\2\ref{ss:open} for the definition, we focus in this introduction on the applications.